mrclay/UserlandSession/README.rst

 Handlers
 --------

-The save handler interface is PHP's `SessionHandlerInterface` (provided for PHP 5.3), and handlers `FileHandler` and `PdoHandler` are included.
+The save handler interface is PHP's `SessionHandlerInterface`, and handlers `FileHandler` and `PdoHandler` are included.

 Feel free to use your own save handler class, or use these as handlers for native sessions!